This article features homepage design ideas that will help you get this response from people who land on your website:

 They’re out looking for random businesses that will help them with their big problems right now.

-Design your homepage around meeting their needs — fast.Your homepage should make it crystal clear that you empathize with site visitors' challenges; that you have solutions that will help; and that you want to keep in touch.Click To Tweet
+These homepage design ideas will show them your page meets their needs — fast.Your homepage should make it crystal clear that you empathize with site visitors' challenges; that you have solutions that will help; and that you want to keep in touch.Click To Tweet

 Do I need to be a designer to use these tips?